Codeinwp/wp-product-review/readme.txt

 == Description ==

-Easily turn your basic posts into in-depth reviews with ratings, pros and cons and affiliate links .
+Easily turn your basic posts into in-depth reviews with ratings, pros and cons and affiliate links.
+Enhance the relationship between search engines and your site by telling more.
+Help search engines -like Google- to understand your content better!

+If you want to see a live demo of the plugin you can check this url : <a href="http://demo.readythemes.com/reviewgine-free/?p=11">http://demo.readythemes.com/reviewgine-free/?p=11</a>

 This plugin helps you to interact with your users with improved comments, you can expose your reviews in a easier to read way and will help you generate money by adding a buy now button in your post.
+Rich snippets are also supported.

+After you install the plugin, go on a post admin page and you should be able to see a checkbox called : "Is this post a review ?", once this is checked you can add review details and those will appear on the post page.

+If you want to to edit the colors, enable/disable the affiliate button, change icons go on the plugin options page.

 All the plugin settings/colors are fully customizable, and you can read more about it <a href="http://www.readythemes.com/wp-product-review/?r=wporg">here</a>